Professor Emeritus, Department of Agricultural Economics

 The fundamental focus of his work has been to integrate concepts of economics, finance and strategy to solve problems of farm and agribusiness managers.
 A major theme of Mike’s research, writing and lecturing for the past 10 years has been the importance of strategic planning and thinking, and positioning the firm for longterm viability and success.
 His work has attempted to extend and apply modern management concepts of systems analysis, process control, transactions cost, strategic positioning, real options and supply/value chain management to the food production, processing and distribution system.

-Mike is the author or co-author of four books and more than 500 articles and publications.
+Mike is the author or co-author of four books, nearly 300 articles, bulletins and book chapters, and more than 400 other publications.
 He is also a senior associate of Centrec Consulting.
 He is a fellow of the American Agricultural Economics Association and the International Food and Agribusiness Management Association.
-Mike is also the 2011 recipient of the Frederick L. Hovde Award, which honors excellence in education service to the rural people of Indiana.
+Mike was awarded both the Hovde Award and the Morrill Award for Outstanding Contributions to the Land Grant Mission at Purdue University.